His mind was dull at the moment, from the last night’s shenanigans.

 “Please daddy,” she said with an adorable pout.
 Then fluttered a glance at Ashton, and he met her gaze fairly.

 “Bye.
 I’ll try to get home early.”
 Her gaze went back to her father.
-“Make sure you eat and sleep.”
-She basically made it widely known to a particular someone.
+“Make sure you eat and sleep, you seemed very cranky.”
+She giggled, basically making it widely known to a particular someone.

 “Have fun.”
 Her father said and he closed the door.